 The cataloguing of moving images encompasses the complex, professional tasks of gathering and arranging data within systems upon which an institution depends.
 Indeed, accurate, well-organized descriptions of both filmographic and technical information about an institution’s collection serve as the basis for informed internal use such as preservation, collections development, and outreach or exhibition.
 They further constitute the key to accessing collections by external users such as scholars, researchers and the general public – both now and for future generations.

-Like all archival materials, moving images are archived so they may be available to future generations.
+Like all archival materials, moving images are archived so that they may be available to future generations.
 Their origin or provenance is a key element to understanding their significance.
 Their historical context shows their relationship(s) to other works and, in cases of works with multiple manifestations, the development of individual works.
 Knowledge of this historical context and development of materials can be useful in their preservation.

 This manual is intended to address some of the limitations moving image archives face when using guidelines and systems developed primarily for general libraries.
 General library catalogues are built to support the discovery of a specific publication and its various editions.
-This discovery is facilitated by a focus on the creation of access points to author, title and/or subject.
+This discovery is facilitated by a focus on the creation of access points for author, title and/or subject.
 Many libraries catalogue through bibliographic utilities to pool effort by sharing records of these single publications (manifestations).
 While this shared bibliographic model works well for libraries since many will have exact copies of the same publication, it does not provide all the functions that moving image archives need.
 Because moving image archives’ collections often include unique or rare holdings, such as pre-print elements, master prints, and unreleased material in addition to viewing copies, they need catalogues that go beyond the functions of a library catalogue to meet many of the collection management needs of archives.
 The FIAF Manual is intended to provide guidance in creating metadata or cataloguing records that fulfill these functions.

 This revision of the 1991 guidelines recognises that institutions use a variety of systems and data structures and may find it difficult to implement far-ranging changes in their cataloguing practices.
 The revisions suggested in this manual will help archives harmonize their practices with related standards, models, and schema, including: